Mattia46/firstMonth/ruby.md

 ## Other Useful Resources

 There are some other resources that will help you understand more about the Ruby programming language.
-You should include these in your daily reading material!

 ### Online Books